-6. Limit is three entries per class for a total of no more than 12 entries.
+5. Limit is three entries per class for a total of no more than 12 entries.

-7. An "Overall" Grand Champion and Reserve Champion will be awarded by the judges in each age division.
+6. An "Overall" Grand Champion and Reserve Champion will be awarded by the judges in each age division.

-8. Decatur County can submit one entry to KSF from each of the five classes (Fine Arts, Clay and Ceramics, Leather and Jewelry, Three-Dimensional, and General Crafts).
+7. Decatur County can submit one entry to KSF from each of the five classes (Fine Arts, Clay and Ceramics, a.
+If a county doesn't have an entry for one of the classes, they may submit an alternate entry in one of the other classes to meet the quota of five entries per county.

+Leather and Jewelry, Three-Dimensional, and General Crafts).
 Judges will select KSF qualifiers.